wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 1. The deadline for the compeition is 16th September 2014, 23:59 IST.
 2. Your entry should use Javascript, HTML5 Canvas and Squares to create something visually appealing.
+3. CoffeeScript is allowed.
-3. Judgement will primarily be based on visual appeal.
+4. Judgement will primarily be based on visual appeal.
 Secondary parameters include code quality and smoothness.
-4. Multiple entries by a single participant are allowed.
+5. Multiple entries by a single participant are allowed.
-5. Bonus points for using [vanilla JS](http://vanilla-js.com/).
+6. Bonus points for using [vanilla JS](http://vanilla-js.com/).
-6. The results will be announced after 20th September 2014 here on the blog as well as on our twitter account: [@wingify](https://twitter.com/wingify).86.
+7. The results will be announced after 20th September 2014 here on the blog as well as on our twitter account: [@wingify](https://twitter.com/wingify).
 If you have any questions, put them in the comments of this post.

 ### Rewards